chriswebb09/chriswebb09.github.io/_posts/2017-04-06-building-with-python-requests.md

             self.url = "https://" + sys.argv[1]
 {% endhighlight %}

-The self is important, if you leave out the self, you will get this error:
+Specifying self as a paramter is not optional, if you leave out the self, you will get this error:

 {% highlight bash linenos %}
 TypeError: __init__() takes no arguments (1 given)
 {% endhighlight %}

-In the init, we can instantiate our class properties.
-In this case, I gave the class an URL properties:
+In the init method, we can instantiate our class properties.
+In this case, I gave the class a URL property:

 {% highlight py linenos %}
 self.url = sys.argv[1]
 {% endhighlight %}

-This uses the sys.argv method to get the URL that is entered in when you run the file.
+This uses the sys.argv method that we talked about earlier to get the URL that is entered in when you run the file.

 ### Python Methods